Your mission, if you choose to accept, is to sharpen or steel your knives.

 As long as your knife is enough quality, meaning forged steel and the kind that goes down inside the handle (what is that called?
 I’m losing the word right now…), you should be good.
 If the handle is completely separate from the knife, it’s just not going to last very long.
 Tonya also recommends looking for “restaurant knives” like the Montana brand at Cosco, very affordable.

 You do NOT need a fancy knife sharpener to make a difference.
-Mine is shown right here and sells for under $10 at Amazon.
+Mine is shown right here and is sold on Amazon.
 Simple, but effective.
 Put one on your Christmas stocking stuffer list if you don’t own a knife sharpener of any kind.
 You’ll thank me in January!

 UPDATE: The amazing Melissa at Dyno-Mom shares this tip from Cook’s Illustrated: “Use the unglazed bottom of a mug to hone a knife.
 Hold knife at a 45 degree angle and drag across.”
 How cool!
 Free knife honing!